-- 1. Always speak to your classroom teacher first. - 2.
-If the situation has not been resolved after speaking to the classroom teacher, please contact the appropriate Division Head for an appointment to discuss it. - 3.
-After speaking to the Division Head, if the situation has not been resolved, you should contact the Head of School.
+1. Always speak to your classroom teacher first.

+- 2. If the situation has not been resolved after speaking to the classroom teacher, please contact the appropriate Division Leader and/or Principal for an appointment to discuss it. - 3.
+After speaking to the Division Leader and/or Principal, if the situation has not been resolved, you should contact the Head of School.